National Starch & Chemical Corp.

 - Putting a soil vapor extraction system in place to address contamination in soil if natural breakdown was not effective.

-In 2006, the PRP completed a monitored natural attenuation study for OU-4.
+In 2006, the PRP completed a monitored natural attenuation study for OU #4.
 The PRP identified limited natural breakdown of contamination in soil.
 Therefore, EPA decided to implement a soil vapor extraction system, the contingency cleanup option.
 The PRP completed the system in 2010.
-In 2010 and 2011, the system removed approximately 7,370 pounds of soil contamination.
+From 2010 to 2012, the system removed approximately 10.000 pounds of soil contamination.

-In 2012, additional groundwater contamination was encountered in OU-3 area.
+In 2012, additional groundwater contamination was encountered in OU #3 area.
 Consequently, an additional groundwater extraction well was installed in this area.
-Additional work will be initiated in 2013 to better define the extend of groundwater contamination in the OU-1 area.
+Additional work continues to better define the extent of groundwater contamination in the OU #1 area

 In 2010, EPA issued the Preliminary Close Out Report for the site.
 The report documents the completed construction of cleanup activities at the site.